HCDM/BanditLib/OnlineInfluenceMaximization/README.md

-# Online Influence Maximization with Bandits
+# Factorization Bandits for Online Influence Maximization

 This repo contains the implementation of the online influence maximization algorithm IMFB, which is published in SIGKDD 2019 [1], together with several baselines.